Why value land?

-Using economic metrics to value and account for ecosystem goods and services has the potential to show the true value of land to stakeholders from all sectors.
+Using economics to value and account for ecosystem goods and services has the potential to show the true value of land to stakeholders from all sectors.

 It can make the economic case for investing in sustainable land management.